3 Divisions. 2 Weeks. 1 Winner.

 (9) The Selection Committee will review the applications.
 A limited number of slots are available.
 The announcement of finalists in the competition will be made by the festival director who will contact each applicant by e-mail or telephone.
 Submitted applications will not be returned to the applicants.

 (10) Those applicants selected for the competition will be given specific lines of dialogue that MUST be included in the finished, edited film.
-This material will be provided to the selected contestants on Monday, March 27 at the initial Short Film Competition meeting held at 5 p.m. in Lander’s Carnell Learning Center Room 200.
-Applicants unable to attend this initial meeting may attend through Livestream on the Lander University Film Festival Facebook page.
+This material will be provided to the selected contestants on Monday, March 12 at the Short Film Competition Kickoff meeting held at 5 p.m. in Lander’s Carnell Learning Center Room 200.
+Applicants unable to attend this initial meeting may attend through a live stream on the Lander University Film Festival Facebook page.

 (11) The Festival Judges will decide and award the following (subject to change):